-Here are some steps you can use to improve your credit score.
+Here are steps you can use to improve your credit score.
+These focus on everyday habits you can start now and maintain over time.

 1. Make timely credit card payments